arthur-ai/bench/docs/source/setup.md

 Bench spins up a local UI (like [tensorboard](https://www.tensorflow.org/tensorboard)) to provide a visual interface for your test data.

-To launch the local UI, run `bench` from the command line.
-You will see a url for a local server that you can copy and paste into your browser to navigate the UI.
-The only setup required is to configure the environment variable `BENCH_FILE_DIR`, which defaults to `./bench_runs` relative to whichever directory you are running the `bench` command from.

 ### View Examples

-Running these commands will create a working directory to view example test suites from our github repo in the bench UI.
+Running these commands will view launch the bench UI locally ot view the example test suites from the Arthur Bench github rep.

 ```
 # clone the bench repo